 Segregation of Duties.
 Enron Business Units shall keep segregated from the business groups or individuals entering into Transactions each of the following activities: recording and aggregation of Transactions; preparation, issuance and verification of Enron Corp. or third-party documentation; reporting of Positions and Commodity Group information; review of the reasonableness of prices and models, periodic validation of prices from independent market sources; monitoring of limits; physical and/or financial settlement of Transactions; reconciliation of accounts; and preparation of financial statements.

 Position Reporting.
 Designated Enron Business Units shall prepare, distribute and make available data constituting a daily report (“Daily Position Report”) including Commodity Group Net Open Position, Maturity/Gap Position, profit or loss, potential exposure (VaR) and any other parameters as may be required by the President or the Chief Risk Officer of Enron Corp.
-The Daily Position Reports at the Commodity Group level will also report various limits compared to their respective actual amounts and will be signed off by the Commodity Group Manager of the position(s) and the head of the commercial support group responsible for their preparation, before any subsequent trading occurs. shall..
+The Daily Position Reports at the Commodity Group level will also report various limits compared to their respective actual amounts and will be signed off by the Commodity Group Manager of the position(s) and the head of the commercial support group responsible for their preparation, before any subsequent trading occurs.

+For purposes of limit monitoring and aggregation of Enron’s consolidated trading results, Enron’s consolidated Daily Position Report should include the Net Open Position, Maturity/Gap Position, profit or loss, and potential exposure (VaR) for approved Commodity Groups consolidated across the company without regard to which business unit undertook the trading activity.
+In those instances where limits are granted to a business unit for a basket of commodities, reporting for individual commodity risk books shall be maintained to facilitate aggregation of Enron’s actual consolidated commodity specific exposure.
+Management reporting may separately provide business unit sub-limit monitoring and trading results aggregated according to management lines.

-The President of Enron Corp. and Enron Corp.
+The President of Enron Corp. or Enron Corp.
 Chief Risk Officer shall designate individuals who are authorized to approve the Daily Position Report on behalf of Enron Corp.
-After approval, a consolidated Daily Position Report shall be distributed to the Chairman, the President, the Chief Accounting Officer, the Chief Risk Officer of Enron Corp. and others as designated by the President or the Chief Risk Officer of Enron Corp.
+After approval, a consolidated Daily Position Report shall be distributed to the Chief Executive Officer, the President, the Chief Accounting Officer, the Chief Risk Officer of Enron Corp. and others as designated by the President or the Chief Risk Officer of Enron Corp.

 Stress and Scenario Testing.
 On a monthly basis, or as markets dictate, designated Enron Business Units shall formulate and examine the effects of extreme changes in the market parameters relevant to exposures and positions.
 Results of these tests should be made available to the Enron Corp.
 Chief Risk Officer, or his designee(s).